samiamlabs/minireach_docs/source/demo.rst

    :align: center
    :figclass: align-centered

-After a while the rapp interface below should pop up on your screen.
+The rapp interface in the image below should pop up on your screen after a while.

 .. figure:: _static/remocon_app_pairing.png
    :width: 100%